 Harefield Hospital's pulmonary rehabilitation service has been running since 1 September 2009.
-The programme is run by a dedicated team of respiratory physiotherapists specialised in the delivery of pulmonary rehabilitation.
+The programme is run by a dedicated team of respiratory physiotherapists and exercise practitioners specialised in the delivery of pulmonary rehabilitation.

 Harefield Hospital has a custom-built gymnasium with state-of-the-art equipment.
 We also run several community classes in: